 - The PeopleSoft query tool imposes unneeded complexity with data security and query tree security that often just gets in the way.

 - SWS supports more advanced SQL and you are not forced into the SQL generated by query manager.

 Traditional PeopleSoft Web Service Development Cycle

-Another alternative is to get a developer to create a new web service for each department or vendor request.
+Alternatively, you can task a developer to create a new web service for each user request.
 If a vendor commissioned the PeopleSoft application team to develop a new web service, the following process would likely be followed.
 This assumes you are a medium to large organization with a formal development process.

 |Task||Minimum Estimated Person Hours||Maximum Estimated Person Hours|